Understanding Blood Pressure Readings with Blood Pressure Monitor

 120/80mm Hg is the benchmark for normal blood pressure.
 If your numbers are within this range, your blood pressure is ideal.
-Continue to be active daily, have a balanced diet with plenty of vegetables and nuts.
+Continue to be active daily, and have a balanced diet with plenty of vegetables and nuts.
 Keep up the good work for a healthy body!

 - Hypertension Stage 1

 - Hypertension Stage 2

 Higher than 140 systolic / 90 mm Hg diastolic is considered Hypertension Stage 2.
 The doctor will usually prescribe medications to manage your blood pressure and insist on lifestyle changes.
 As with stage 1, simple steps are to cut down on alcohol, smoking, red meat, and oily food.

 Higher than 180/120mm Hg.
 This requires medical attention.
 Do consult your doctor.
 If you are taking this reading at home with a home BPM, do sit down and rest for 5-10 minutes and test again to verify this abnormally high reading.
 If your readings are still unusually high, contact your doctor immediately.
 You could be experiencing a hypertensive crisis.